KhaLee2307/StrDA/README.md

 ## Introduction
 This is the official PyTorch implementation of the [StrDA paper](https://openaccess.thecvf.com/content/WACV2025/html/Le_Stratified_Domain_Adaptation_A_Progressive_Self-Training_Approach_for_Scene_Text_WACV_2025_paper.html), which was accepted at the main conference of the ***IEEE/CVF Winter Conference on Applications of Computer Vision (WACV) 2025***.

-In this paper, we propose the Stratified Domain Adaptation (StrDA) approach, a progressive self-training framework for scene text recognition.
-By leveraging the gradual escalation of the domain gap with the **Harmonic Domain Gap Estimator ($\mathrm{HDGE}$)**, we propose partitioning the target domain into a sequence of ordered subsets to progressively reduce the domain gap between each and the source domain.
-Progressive self-training is then applied sequentially to these subsets.
-Extensive experiments on STR benchmarks demonstrate that our approach enables the baseline STR models to progressively adapt to the target domain.
-This approach significantly improves the performance of the baseline model without using any human-annotated data and shows its superior effectiveness compared to existing UDA methods for the scene text recognition task.
+**Unsupervised domain adaptation (UDA)** has become increasingly prevalent in **scene text recognition (STR)** especially where training and testing data reside in different domains.
+The efficacy of existing UDA approaches tends to **degrade** when there is a **large gap** between the source and target domains.
+To deal with this problem **gradually shifting** or **progressively learning** to shift from domain to domain is the key issue.
+In this paper we introduce the **Stratified Domain Adaptation (StrDA)** approach which examines the **gradual escalation** of the **domain gap** for the learning process.
+The objective is to partition the target data into subsets so that the progressively self-trained model can adapt to gradual changes.
+We stratify the target data by evaluating the proximity of each data sample to both the source and target domains.
+We propose a **novel method** for employing **domain discriminators** to estimate the **out-of-distribution** and **domain discriminative** levels of data samples.
+Extensive experiments on benchmark scene-text datasets show that our approach **significantly improves** the performance of baseline (source-trained) STR models.

 * **Keywords:** scene text recognition (STR), unsupervised domain adaptation (UDA), self-training (ST), optical character recognition (OCR)

 ## News 🚀🚀🚀
-- `2025/03/06`: 📜 We have released the instructions for running the code.
+- `2025/03/06`: 📜 We have uploaded the instructions for running the code (include data guide).
 - `2025/03/03`: 💻 We have released the implementation of StrDA for TRBA and CRNN.
 - `2025/02/28`: 🗣️ We attended the conference, you can view the poster and slides [here](WACV2025).
 - `2025/08/30`: 🔥 Our paper has been accepted to [WACV'25](https://wacv2025.thecvf.com/) (Algorithms Track).